-It's not easy to know all the rules to become a LPC Supervisor in Texas.
-This post also features a podcast episode where I go into more detail about becoming a LPC Supervisor.
+There are some hoops you need to know about as you investigate how to become a LPC Supervisor in Texas.
+This article covers what you need to know including how many years you must be fully licensed and what makes a good 40 hour supervisor training.
+Prefer to listen in the car or on the treadmill?
+This post also features a podcast episode where I go into much more detail about becoming a LPC Supervisor.

 TCCBB 0104 How do You Become a Supervisor Anyway?

 Last week I was listening to an interview on NPR’s Fresh Air.
 Jose Andres, a chef with Michelin stars by his name, was describing how his non-profit had gone into Puerto Rico after hurricane Maria and cooked thousands of meals for survivors.

 I was blown away by his magnificent cooking machine.
 In his program, trained chefs train other chefs to train volunteers who cook meals for the needy.